Turquoise Hill to sell remaining stake in Mongolia's SouthGobi

-* Announces acquisition of shares of Savanna Energy Services Corp. on the TSX

-TORONTO Feb 24 Turquoise Hill Resources Ltd on Tuesday agreed to sell the remainder of its stake in SouthGobi Resources, in an attempt to finally sever ties with the Mongolian coal miner that was once worth over C$3 billion ($2.4 billion).
+TORONTO Turquoise Hill Resources Ltd (TRQ.TO) on Tuesday agreed to sell the remainder of its stake in SouthGobi Resources (SGQ.TO), in an attempt to finally sever ties with the Mongolian coal miner that was once worth over C$3 billion ($2.4 billion).

 The deals will leave Turquoise Hill walking away with C$21.3 million from the whole sale process, or less than 1 percent of the C$2.3 billion that the stake was once worth.